Jayijato258/DS-Legend-of-Aranna---return-to-Arhok-Legend/README.md

 This is a community effort to change the storyline and give a real sequel worthy of the name to Legend of Aranna.

+# Roadmap

+1) Expand the exploration map as it was in the Legend of Arranna expansion.
+2) Rework the main mission series of rescuing King Hassat.
+3) Add entertaining side missions.
+4) reactivate the mini map